ankushtale/ankushtale/README.md

 ### Hi there 👋

+- 💻 I'm interested in NLP, computer vision, data engineering and software development in general.
+- 🔭 I’m currently working as a Research Assistant with Dr. Beckett Sterner in diachronic context change of lexical semantics in epistemology

+- 📫 How to reach me: avtale@asu.edu

 <!--
 **ankushtale/ankushtale** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.